-Hormel Foods holds the cleaner structural position, with the lead spread across profitability and stability.
+Hormel Foods holds the cleaner structural position, with the lead spread across profitability and growth.
 Darling Ingredients still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Darling Ingredients carries the stronger setup — intact trend against Hormel Foods's broken trend.
 That leaves a split case: the structural lead stays with Hormel Foods, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.